Introduction

 -

-Let’s run PageRank on our current graph projection, and see what happens:
+Let’s run PageRank on our current projection:

 CALL gds.pageRank.stream( // (1)